 Inheritance law governs the rights of a decedent’s survivors to inherit property.
 This statutory right of a surviving spouse hinges on whether a state follows the community property or common law approach to spousal inheritance.
 Children and sometimes grandchildren, also have a right to claim an inheritance when a parent or grandparent dies.
 Community property is generally property acquired by either spouse during the marriage.
 This includes income received from work, property bought during the marriage with income from employment, and separate property that a spouse gives to the community.
 A spouse retains a separate interest in property acquired through the following methods:

-Legally, the application for obtaining Succession Certificate can be filed by the legal heirs of the deceased person in the competent Court in two ways:
+Legally, the application for obtaining a Succession Certificate can be filed by the legal heirs of the deceased person in the competent Court in two ways:

-Firstly, one legal heir can file petition with the consent of all the other legal heirs.
+Firstly, one legal heir can file a petition with the consent of all the other legal heirs.
 During proceedings, all the legal heirs record their statements rendering No Objection for the issuance of succession certificate in favor of the Petitioner i.e. the legal heir who filed this petition.
-In such circumstances, Court would grant the Succession Certificate to one legal heir who would make himself responsible to distribute the property among other heirs after wards.
+In such circumstances, Court would grant the Succession Certificate to one legal heir who would make himself responsible to distribute the property among other heirs afterward.

 A Muslim has an absolute right over his property during his lifetime and he can donate the same if he desires to do so before his death.
-After the death of such donor, no one has a right to claim the same, even his legitimate heirs, cannot challenge his decision.
+After the death of such a donor, no one has a right to claim the same, even his legitimate heirs, cannot challenge his decision.
 When a Muslim citizen dies, the issues of Inheritance are to be adjudicated by those where the deceased is lastly domiciled.
 If this issue is challenging, or unknown, then such adjudication depends upon the location of the property.
 If a deceased foreigner is a non-Muslim, and the National Laws of his country permits the applicability of Inheritance Laws of that country where he is domiciled, or of that country where the deceased’s property is located, in that case the laws of that foreign country will be applicable in Pakistan.

 We as law firm, deals cases in Trial Courts, High Courts and Supreme Court.
 We also provide complete legal directions and pathways on the subject in accordance with applicable laws.
 We are also providing complete consultancy to Pakistan and overseas clients.
-Our lawyers are having exclusive expertise to register a public limited company in Pakistan and providing full support after registration a public limited.